ubports/docviewer-app/README-Autopilot.md

 Running Autopilot tests
 =======================

+As of wily 15.10, some autopilot tests are broken in trunk.
+As such autopilot failures can be excused until they are fixed in trunk.

 The Doc Viewer app follows a test driven development where autopilot tests are run before every merge into trunk.
 If you are submitting your bugfix/patch to the Doc Viewer app, please follow the following steps below to ensure that all tests pass before proposing a merge request.

 If you are looking for more info about Autopilot or writing AP tests for the doc viewer app, here are some useful links to help you: